deweb-io/premium/README.md

             1. Navigate to Settings -> WooCommerce -> Advanced
                 1. Page setup -> Checkout page -> choose the ID of the new created page.

 Important note: the version of WooCommerce that is hosted on WordPress.com stores the digital goods on public URLs.
 This is not the default for ordinary WooCommerce installations, and may not be the case in the future.
 While some stores provide an API for accessing the digital goods, the simplest mechanism we found is to use a plugin that stores the digital goods with a popular storage provider and have the Premium Service create signed URLs independently (an implementation of this solution can be found in the history of this repo).

 ### Core UI Specifications

 The Premium Service integration should work similarly to Youtube video embedding, in that the posting user is expected to upload the premium digital asset to the Digital Store from an independent domain and insert the obtained link into a post.
 The only interaction between the Core UI and the Premium Service occurs when viewing posts that contain such links.

 The links are in the form `https://<Digital Store>/product/<slug>` (the slug is a human readable string identifying the product).
 The link points to an HTML document with an `og:embed:url` tag which specifies the location of the Premium UI (served by the Premium Service) which can render the content of the link (`https://<Premium Service>/product/<slug>` in our case).
-When such a link is rendered inside a post and the plugin is enabled, the Core UI simply mounts the Premium UI, which is a Single SPA parcel, from the Premium Service and lets the Premium Service do the rest (the Web app already has the ability to mount Single SPA parcels, and the mobile app will require a thin adapter layer, basically an empty HTML which can mount a Single SPA parcel - there may be a flutter plugin that already does that).
+When such a link is rendered inside a post and the plugin is enabled, the Core UI simply mounts the Premium UI, which is a Single SPA parcel, from the Premium Service and lets the Premium Service do the rest (the Web app already has the ability to mount Single SPA parcels, and the mobile app will require a thin adapter layer, basically an bare HTML which can mount a Single SPA parcel - there may be a flutter plugin that already does that, and a working example can be found at `/site/dev.html`).

 In order for the Premium Service to authenticate the BBS user running the Core UI, the Premium UI parcel requires access to the signed Firebase auth token.
 This token has to be passed to the Premium UI as a parameter to the `mount` function call (this means adding it to Single SPA's props).